MetPX/sarracenia/doc/Admin.rst

 they are validated, forward them to the public exchanges for subscribers to access.
 The processes that are typically run on a broker:

-- sr_sarra - various configurations to pull from other switches data to make it available from the pump.
+- sr_sarra - various configurations to pull from other pump data to make it available from the pump.
 - sr_sarra - in full validation to pull data from local sources for to make it available from the pump.
 - sr_winnow - when there are multiple redundant sources of data, select the first one to arrive, and feed sr_sarra.
 - sr_log2cluster - when a log message is destined for another cluster, send it where it should go.